BlockchainCommons/GordianSeedTool-iOS/Docs/Q-and-A.md

 ## *Q: On which platforms is Gordian Seed Tool available
 Gordian Seed Tool is available for iOS and Mac 1.3 (December 2021, HC)

+## *Q: Why do I need to use iCloud?
+It'd not strictly needed, it's recommended, because if activated, **Seed Tool** can use automated iCloud backup and recovery.

+## **Q: What is the 'primary asset' switch for?
+"Primary Asset" switch can be changed between Bitcoin and Ethereum.
+When Ethereum is selected, the following changes apply (by WM):
+1. In the Seed Detail view, the green "Cosigner Public Key" changes to "Ethereum Address" for quick export of the Ethereum Address derived from the seed.
+2. After clicking "Authenticate," the "Derive Key" popup has an item that changes from "Cosigner Private Key" to "Ethereum Private Key."
+3. In the "Other Key Derivations" view, the default derivation path for Ethereum is now `44'/60'/0'/0/0` which is compatible with many existing wallets.
+4. The bottom of the "Other Key Derivations" view now contains an "Address" box for exporting the Bitcoin or Ethereum address.
+5. In the "Other Key Derivations" view, when deriving Ethereum, a new "Private Key" box appears that can be used to export the Ethereum private key.
+When printed, this page also includes the Ethereum address.
+6. All visual hashes (identicons) associated with Ethereum keys or addresses now use "Blockies", which is widely recognized in the Ethereum world, instead of the usual LifeHash algorithm.

 ## **Q: I get confused by a _seed request_ on one device.
 Could you explain more?
 - [x] github [issue 40](https://github.com/BlockchainCommons/GordianGuardian-iOS/issues/40)